Fābula nāta sequī mōrēs et pingere vītam,

 clamito –are –ave –atus: to cry out

-sepelo: to bury, submerge
+sepeliō, sepelīre, sepelīvī (sepeliī), sepultum: to bury, submerge

 venter –tris m.: a stomach

-escaae f.: food
+ēscaae f.: food

-tyrannusi m.: a tyrant
+tyrannusi m.: an absolute ruler, tyrant

 emo –ere emi emptus: acquire, obtain